 How to choose the best Windows 10 antivirus for you

-As with all kinds of software, you need choose Windows 10 antivirus programs according to your needs and your budget.
-The best bang for your buck lies with Bitdefender Antivirus Plus, as it's fairly inexpensive and has an unlimited password manager, a file shredder and its own secure browser.
+As is the case with other types of software, you need to choose Windows 10 antivirus programs according to both your needs and budget.
+The best bang for your buck is Bitdefender Antivirus Plus as it’s fairly inexpensive and has an unlimited password manager, a file shredder and its own secure browser.

-If you've got deeper pockets and only one single PC to protect, you might consider Norton AntiVirus Plus or Norton 360 Standard.
-Both give you an unlimited password manager, and Standard adds unlimited VPN service and dark-web personal-information monitoring.
+If you have more money to spend and only a single PC to protect, you might want to consider Norton AntiVirus Plus or Norton 360 Standard.
+Both give you access to an unlimited password manager and Standard adds an unlimited VPN and dark web personal information monitoring.

-If you've got Macs and Android devices to cover as well as Windows 10 machines, McAfee AntiVirus Plus will take care of you at a bargain rate — $60 covers 10 devices.
-But McAfee's malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.
+If you have Macs and Android devices to cover in addition to Windows 10 machines, McAfee AntiVirus Plus can meet your needs at a bargain rate – $60 covers 10 devices.
+However, McAfee’s malware defenses are not quite as good as those of Norton, Bitdefender or Kaspersky.

 How we test the best Windows 10 antivirus programs

-We evaluated each Windows 10 antivirus program based on its interface, performance, protection and extra features.
+We evaluated each Windows 10 antivirus program on this list based on its interface, performance, protection and extra features.

 Was the program intuitive and user-friendly?
-Did malware scans badly slow system performance?
-Was it effective at detecting and removing malware?
-Did the program come with any useful additional tools?
+Did malware scans significantly slow down system performance?
+Was it effective at detecting and removing both old and new malware?
+Did the program come with any other useful tools?

 Our tests were performed on a Lenovo ThinkPad T470 with a 2.5GHz Core i5-7200U processor, 8GB of RAM and 256GB of solid-state storage containing 43.3GB of files.

-To gauge each program's impact on system performance, we used our custom Excel test, which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
-The longer the task takes, the heavier the system impact.
+In order to gauge each program’s impact on system performance, we used our custom Excel test which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
+The longer the task takes, the more the system is impacted.

-Each lab periodically subjects major antivirus programs to stress tests involving thousands of pieces of malware, including hundreds of "zero-day" samples that the software has to learn to recognize.
+Each lab periodically subjects major antivirus programs to stress tests that include thousands of pieces of malware as well as hundreds of “zero-day” samples that the software has to learn to recognize.